styelz/dwarf_scheduler/README.md

    - Verify coordinates are correct
    - Ensure sufficient stars in field
    - Check internet connection for star database

+### Stellarium Connection Issues

+1. **Cannot connect to Stellarium**:
+   - Ensure Stellarium is running
+   - Verify Remote Control plugin is enabled and started
+   - Check IP address and port in Settings → Stellarium Remote
+   - Default settings: 127.0.0.1:8090

+2. **No object selected error**:
+   - Select an object in Stellarium before clicking "Get from Stellarium"
+   - Use Stellarium's search function or click on objects in the sky map

+3. **Stellarium plugin not found**:
+   - Go to Stellarium → Plugins → Remote Control
+   - Enable the plugin and configure server settings
+   - Restart Stellarium if necessary

 ## Development